lappsgrid-services/ServiceValidator/docs/components/splitters/Readme.md

 - Fails correctly on GATE input and accepts both text and LIF
 - On LIF input it fails to preserve the `@context` attribute (but it does add it for text input)
 - Preserves the existing layer correctly

+vassar lingpipe.splitter_1.1.1-SNAPSHOT

+- Service requires text or json#lapps, but accepts only text input
+- Services creates LIF output but discriminator is lapps (as specified in metadata)
+- There is no `@language` attribute
+- View metadata has type `tokenizer:lingpipe-indo-european-tokenizer`

 brandeis uima.dkpro.stanfordnlp.splitter_0.0.1